-- Keep the cable at least 6" from wax toilet rings. - Do not run the cable under cabinets or fixtures that have no clearance under them. - Avoid running the cable into a small closet or pantry.
+- Keep the cable at least 6" from toilet flanges - Do not run the cable under cabinets or fixtures that have no clearance under them. - Avoid running the cable into a small closet or pantry.
 The heat cannot escape and things can be laid on the floor, blocking the heat and potentially overheating and causing a fire hazard.